Chemical Exposure Testing Lab Houston TX —

 NIOSH 7908 · Treated Filter · IC

-Occupational acid mist exposure classified Group 1 human carcinogen for laryngeal cancer.
+Occupational acid mist testing for H₂SO₄ is essential — occupational exposure is classified as an IARC Group 1 human carcinogen for laryngeal cancer.
 Battery, plating, and etching operations.

 Hydrochloric Acid (HCl)